janat08/socialNetwork/README.md

 undone:
-control acces for private events control acces for private events test test invite friends/post all test that the event instances are listed in invitation, refractor it so that they're reactive on the post css specs test qr code in email refractor post to friends/family so that it may simultaneously post to several types of circles at once, without requiring 4 posts to post to all circles
+test control acces for private events test invite friends/post all test that the event instances are listed in invitation, refractor it so that they're reactive on the post, delete link to events from upsert css specs test qr code in email image picker in create event wont reset between page refreshes convert the totalStart/totalEnd on clientSide so that tz changes are recorded

 backlog
+do something about top category batched edits, and sync them with events

 warning
-there's no city field in google maps, therefore counties are used, it might make sense to use higher level field which is states for US https://developers.google.com/maps/documentation/geocoding/start?csw=1#Types
+there's no city field in google maps, therefore counties are used, it might make sense to use higher level field which is states for US https://developers.google.com/maps/documentation/geocoding/start?csw=1#Types editing event will create new post

 wontfix
-billing for google project (trial is used up, and there's no tricking them, as I already tried) fix geolocation plugin- the google key is gone test city based search
+billing for google project (trial is used up, and there's no tricking them, as I already tried) fix geolocation plugin- the google key is gone test city based search there's no way for event creator to reach event created to edit it

 done:
 fixed the forms, everything else seems to be working (I logged in with account that had nothing, so assumed nothing works)